Oshadha345/Mamba-Irradiance/SolarMamba/docs/student_guide.md

     *   The model says: "The sky is 75% clear." ($k^* = 0.75$)
     *   Physics says: "If the sky was perfectly clear, you'd get 1000 Watts." ($GHI_{cs} = 1000$)
     *   **Final Prediction:** $0.75 \times 1000 = 750$ Watts.

+### Evaluating Performance
+We also check "who did the work?" by covering the model's eyes (Image-Blind) or erasing its memory (Time-Blind) to see which part is more important for different forecast times.
+Usually, memory helps for short term (1 min), and vision helps for longer term (15 min).

 ---